 Admission to Candidacy

 While working on a dissertation or final project, students must register for dissertation/final project hours.
-After students have completed all coursework and the maximum number of dissertation/final project credit hours specified by the doctoral program, students should register for UNIV 500 each semester until completion of all requirements for the degree.
+After students have completed all coursework and the maximum number of dissertation/final project credit hours specified by the doctoral program, students must remain continuously enrolled per Policy 1L16.
 A student may only register for dissertation/final project credit hours beyond the maximum number of hours specified by the program with the approval of the Dean of the Graduate School.

 An oral defense conducted by the students' doctoral committee covers the subject of the dissertation/final project.
 A determination as to whether or not the oral defense has been passed is transmitted to the Graduate School from the examining committee.